 The degree of herniation can effect whether the patient experiences just pain and numbness in the limb.
 The actual muscle weakness of the muscles supplied by the nerve affected.
 A familiar term of “sciatica” can result from a herniated disc in the lower back, giving symptoms down the back of the leg.
 Therefore, this pain down is a symptom that the condition is getting worse.
 The goal in therapy is to centralize the pain to the low back.

 Treatment for less severe disc herniation can include physical therapy.
-Pt will address core stability, flexibility, posture, ergonomics, and pain.
-Injections to decrease inflammation that leads to pain can also be given, which can help resolve symptoms in a lot of cases.
+Physical therapy will address core stability, flexibility, posture, ergonomics, and pain.
+Injections to decrease inflammation and pain are another choice at this point.
+They can help resolve symptoms in a lot of cases.

 A larger herniation that compresses the nerve with resulting muscle weakness.
 This type of herniation is when the symptoms continue without resolution in conservative management and may require surgery.
 A procedure known as a “discectomy” is performed to remove the part of the disc pressing on the nerve.

 Maintaining good body mechanics and core stability and flexibility is important.
 In conjunction with a healthy weight, are all factors that contribute to a healthy spine.

-Finally, if you would like to learn more about low back pain, go to: https://www.joionline.net/trending/content/low-back-pain
+Finally, if you would like to learn more about low back pain, go to low back pain